Cary Joji Fukunaga: Cinematography and other work

-Future projects
+Prospective projects

 In February 2017, it was reported Fukunaga was in talks to direct Shockwave, a drama about the lead-up to the dropping of the atomic bomb on Hiroshima.
 In March 2021, he signed on to direct and produce Tokyo Ghost, based on the science fiction comic book series of the same name.

 Since May 2016, it was reported that Fukunaga, alongside Spielberg, could finalize the long-sought epic film about Napoleon that Stanley Kubrick worked on until the last days of his life.

-In September 2018, Fukunaga confirmed the reports, saying that he is already working with HBO on the film.
-In the same interview he said he was working on a project based on a book written by Alexandre Dumas.
+In September 2024, it was reported that Fukunaga would direct and produce the Jo Nesbø crime thriller adaptation Blood on Snow.
+Tom Hardy and Aaron Taylor-Johnson were attached to star, with filming due to take place later that year.
+It was later announced in February 2025 that Benedict Cumberbatch was replacing Hardy, while Eva Green, Emma Laird, and Ben Mendelsohn were added to the cast.

 Personal life

 Fukunaga lives in New York City.
 He has lived in France, Japan, Mexico City and London, and is fluent in English, French and Spanish.
 He considers screenwriter Naomi Foner as a mentor.